rust-lang/reference/src/expressions/loop-expr.md

 >              [_BlockExpression_]

-A `while let` loop is semantically similar to a `while` loop but in place of a condition expression it expects the keyword `let` followed by a refutable pattern, an `=`, a [scrutinee] expression and a block expression.
+A `while let` loop is semantically similar to a `while` loop but in place of a condition expression it expects the keyword `let` followed by a pattern, an `=`, a [scrutinee] expression and a block expression.
 If the value of the expression on the right hand side of the `=` matches the pattern, the loop body block executes then control returns to the pattern matching statement.
 Otherwise, the while expression completes.